DanielBMarkham/Info-Ops/manuscript/chapter9.md

 ![](images/cat-dog-name.jpg)

 Let's say you've got five important nouns so far: dog, cat, pet outfit, name, and legs.
 Let's see.
 A dog has legs.
 So you put "Dog" in a box and draw the arrow to another box with "Legs" A cat has legs.
 Same for pet outfit.
-A dog has a collar.
+A dog has a pet outfit.
 A cat has a pet outfit.
 They don't have to have a pet outfit, but they *could* have a pet outfit.
 That's all that matters.

 Five boxes.
-The dog and cat boxes each have arrows pointing to the leg and collar boxes.
+The dog and cat boxes each have arrows pointing to the leg and pet outfit boxes.
 Now you've got your final noun, "name".

 Does a dog have a name?
 Sure.
 A cat?
 Sure?
 Legs?
 No. You might want to give the legs of your pets names.
 If you were a veterinarian, maybe each leg has a separate name?
 But let's say you're not a veterinarian.
 So no. No names for legs.